Mokkatrukki/Kaira/README.md

 - Keep related code together
 - Use clear naming conventions
 - Document complex logic with comments
+- Split large files into modular components:
+  - The store implementation is modularized for better maintainability
+  - Each module has a single responsibility
+  - Types, utilities, and state logic are separated

 ## For AI Assistance